parsahl0707/CSC-4710-Project-02/README.md

 }
 ```

+4. Start a web server with the contents of the "Frontend" directory

+   - (Recommended) If you are using XAMPP, copy the contents of the "Frontend" directory into the XAMPP "htdocs" directory and start XAMPP
+   - Alternatively, you can use Python HTTP Server by running the following command in the "Frontend" directory: `python3 -m http.server 80`

-4. Start the backend service:
+5. Start the backend service:

    - Install the node modules by running the following command in the "Backend" directory: `npm i`
    - Start the backend service by running the following command in the "Backend" directory: `npm start`
      - After you run `npm start`, the database will automatically create an admin user with username "admin" and password "admin"

-5. Access the webpage
+6. Access the webpage

 ## Configuration